quintype/quintype-amp/docs-src/tutorials/default-story-templates.md

 At the time of writing, the AMP library only supports the generic story template.
 But more (video, live-blog) will be added.

-To see what all the library exports, go to {@tutorial library-exports}

 ## Customizations:

 The AMP library gives you control of parts of the story page by providing various **render props**.
 You are free to build these parts of the story page using AMP library components or amphtml of your choice.
 Go to {@tutorial opts} for the API reference